Shetland Pony Club is open

 The youngest age for riding is now 4 years old

 We are proud to be one of the first riding schools in the country to be awarded the Association of British Riding Schools Certification for COVID-19 Safe Working Practices.
 We have risk-assessed the age for riding and have changed it to a minimum of 4 years old until further notice.
 Please contact us if you have a booking for a child who is less than 4 years old and we will organise a voucher or refund for you.

 How are the ponies?

-The ponies are fine after their extended break.
+The ponies are fine in their extended break.
 They are enjoying eating and resting with their friends in the beautiful meadows at Shetland Pony Club.

 We have been busy creating a new free website for you, called Shetland Pony Club Online, to keep you in touch with the ponies.
 It is a new fun website full of pony videos, learning and activities for you to enjoy at home.

 The Shetland Pony Club Team and all the Shetland ponies